Urigo/graphql-modules/docs/guides/data-sources.md

 As defined in Apollo Server documentation, data sources are specific classes that encapsulates fetching data from a particular service, with built-in support for caching, deduplication and error handling.
 A data source instance uses the cache of your GraphQL Server, and is passed through your Application Context in normal case.

 GraphQL-Modules has built-in support for Data sources in its own encapsulation-based modular dependency injection system.
-GraphQL-Modules considers Data sources as session-scoped providers, and passes the cache logic of the module.
+GraphQL-Modules considers Data sources as providers, and passes the cache logic of the module.

 Let's assume you have a data source class for the communication between your external REST API.
 The only you do is to add `Injectable` decorator for this class to make it able to be part of GraphQL-Modules DI.